-The Exco considers the Group to have two operating segments which are IT Services and Azeus Products.
-There are 5 major revenue streams under IT Services and Azeus Products: Systems implementation and enhancement, sales of hardware and software, maintenance and support services, product licensing and product service.
+Because of the significant increase in Azeus Products revenue and its selling and marketing expenses and assets, the Exco considers the Group to have 2 operating segments which are the provision of Professional IT Services and sale and licensing of proprietary products ("Azeus Products").
+There are 3 major revenue streams under Professional IT Services: Systems implementation and enhancement, sales of hardware and software and maintenance and support services.

-32. Segmental information (continued)
+31. Segmental information (continued)